 Tools Used by Python Programmers

 Before you begin to build your specialization in Python, you should get acquainted with some of the most commonly used tools by Python programmers.
 The following are the most basic and popular tools intended for advanced developers specializing in Python.
-These tools have been created keeping different paradigms in mind, such as object-oriented programming, structured programming, and functional programming.
+These tools have been created keeping different paradigms in mind.
 Extensions can be used to widen the scope of their functionality.

 BeeWare is a toolbox that aids in developing and debugging software in Python.
 Each tool in the BeeWare toolbox can be used independently, which is what differentiates it from an integrated development environment (IDE).
 Each of these tools can perform small tasks and they can all be used concurrently yet discretely for implementing large projects in Python.
-The individual tools in BeeWare are Cricket (a graphical tool for running unit tests), Bugjar (used for debugging code errors), and Duvet (a graphical interface used by developers to visualize the results the coverage of tests).
+The individual tools in BeeWare are Cricket (a graphical tool for running unit tests), and Bugjar (used for debugging code errors).

-This is an integrated development environment (IDE) that has an in-built graphical user interface (GUI).
-It is used specifically for wxPython and consists of an object inspector, a debugger, integrated help, and inheritance hierarchies.
+This is used specifically for wxPython and consists of an object inspector, a debugger, integrated help, and inheritance hierarchies.
 It includes several tools that function separately.
-These tools are used to create and debug applications built with Python.
 These tools are Paleta, Instructor, Editor, and Explorer.
 The first two tools allow programmers and developers to access objects, while the editor allows them to access the source code of the application under development.
-The explorer tool allows you to browse and review data items.

 Kickstart Your Python Programming Career